Jonny-exe/binary-fractions/binary_fractions/README.md

  | round(ndigits: int = 0) -> Binary
 ```

-Normalize and round number to n digits after decimal point.
+Normalize and round number to `ndigits` digits after decimal point.

 This is a method.
 Same as function `__round__()`.
 See utility function `round_to()` for details and examples.